 How can my child get a Roamin’ Rex Award Badge?

 When your child has collected 10 or 20 badges please complete our Award Badge Details Form.
-We will then make your child’s personalised Bronze or Silver Award Badge and contact the Wheels of Time site where you have requested it is presented.
+We will contact the Wheels of Time site where you have requested it is presented.
+We will then make your child’s personalised Bronze or Silver Award Badge, this can take up to a week.
+It will then be posted to the site at which it is to be presented.
+The site will contact you to make the presentation.

 How can my child earn Children’s University Learning Credits at Wheels of Time sites?